buivanvan/W25Q16-Library-for-STM32_using_register/README.md

 #include "stm32f4xx.h"
 ```

-+Step 2: You include library, then initialize SPI1 and use
++ Step 2: You include library, then initialize SPI1 and use
 ```c
 SPI1_Init();
 ```